andresginera/pgaudi/README.md

 # PGaudi package

-PGaudi is a complement package of the [GaudiMM suite](https://github.com/insilichem/gaudi) for parallelization and optimization of the execution performance.
+PGaudi is a complement package of the [GaudiMM suite](https://github.com/insilichem/gaudi) for optimize the execution performance through a parallelization.

+# Features

+**Parallelization the process and gathering the output in a unique file**

+**Control the behavior of the parallelization**

+* You can set the cores that you want to use.
+* And you can activate or deactivate the simplification of the subprocesses in the parallelization.

-## Documentation
+## Official documentation

-The documentation of the package is stored in the docs/ directory and also it is available as HTML in [Read the Docs](https://pgaudi.readthedocs.io/en/latest/).
+The documentation of the package is stored in the [``docs/``](https://github.com/andresginera/pgaudi/tree/master/docs) directory and also it is available as HTML in [Read the Docs](https://pgaudi.readthedocs.io/en/latest/).

 ## License

+PGaudi is under the license Apache 2.0.
 You can see the license in detail in the [LICENSE](./LICENSE) file.

 ## Citation